 - Since 1983, ESPN International has grown around the world, establishing itself as the leading global sports media brand.
 The company’s philosophy to global growth is to always serve sports fans and be locally relevant to them, with content and products that tap into their great passion and dedication.

-- In 2012, ESPN.com continued to lead the Sports Category with an average minute audience of 77,000, 52 percent higher than its closest competitor (source: comSCore).
-Growth was driven by a robust variety of offerings including news, video, commentary, analysis, fantasy, digital audio, ESPN Insider and more.
+- In 2013, ESPN.com continued to lead the Sports Category in 2013, generating 29 percent of the Sports category usage for the year and an average minute audience of 66,000, 54 percent higher than its closest competitor (source: comSCore).

-- ESPN3 is ESPN live multi-screen sports network, a 24/7 destination that delivers thousands of global sports events annually and accessible online via WatchESPN.com, on smartphones and tablets via the WatchESPN app and through ESPN on Xbox LIVE to Gold-level members.
-It is currently available to 85 million homes at no additional cost to fans who receive their high-speed Internet connection or video subsription from an affiliated service provider.
-The network is also available at no cost to approximately 21 million U.S. college students and U.S.-based military personnel via computers connected to on-campus eductional networks and on-base military networks.
+- ESPN3 is ESPN’s live multi-screen sports network, a 24/7 destination that delivers thousands of global sports events annually and accessible online via WatchESPN.com, on smartphones and tablets via the WatchESPN app and through ESPN on Xbox LIVE to Gold level members.
+It is currently available to 85 million homes at no additional cost to fans who receive their high-speed Internet connection or video subscription from an affiliated service provider.
+The network is also available at no cost to approximately 21 million U.S. college students and U.S.-based military personnel via computers connected to on-campus educational networks and on-base military networks.

-espnW launched in 2010 as a digital and content-driven business to connect female fans to the sports they love and follow with a web site, mobile applications and social media.
+- espnW launched in 2010 as a digital and content-driven business to serve women as fans and athlets with a web site, mobile applications and social media.

 ESPYs (launched in 1993), X Games (1995), Winter X Games (1997), International X Games, plus events operated by ESPN Regional Television (college bowl games, basketball events and more).